padieul/sem_math_repo/readme.md

   data processing functions from funcs.py to particular subsets of data
 * **sem_math module**:
     - math_types.py - includes the FormulaContextType and FormulaType classes
+    - ft_transformer.py - includes the FormulaTreeTransformer class
+    - math_tokenizer.py - provides the SemMathTokenizer class which helps creating a list of mathematical tokens from a formula tree
     - post-thread.py - the PostThread class encapsulates a postThread database entry and facilitates formula extraction
     - comparer.py - the Comparer class includes the arbitration mechanism which helps to assign a semantic type to a formula
     - /tests - includes unit tests for the FormulaType class methods
     - /grammar - contains .lark files with formula parser grammar rules
 * **classification_formulas_binary** - contains different binary classification variations that are used to train formula embeddings
 * **classification_formulas_multilabel** - contains different multi-label classification variations that are used to train formula embeddings